otaku840726/mediamtx-scrcpy-audio/README.md

    ````
 2. Start [Genymobile/scrcpy][scrcpy] and use ffmpeg push the audio to mediamtx \
    [/config/.android] <- Used for adb authorization to avoid having to confirm every time you operate the phone \
    The 3000 port is kasmVnc.
-I originally used this webpage to play audio, but the network usage was relatively high. \
+I originally used this webpage to play audio, but the network usage was relatively high.
-   kasmVNC is about 400k/s, Mediamtx webrtc is about 30k/s
    ````shell
    docker run --name=mediamtx-scrcpy-audio \
    --env=SCRCPY_IP=<mobile phone ip:5555> \